 Madrasat al-Hasanayn: Further Details on the Curriculum

-1. al-Balaghat al-Wadihah/Jawahir al-Balaghah: The first was the primary text that was used this year.
+Year 4: 1. al-Balaghat al-Wadihah/Jawahir al-Balaghah: The first was the primary text that was used this year.
 Jawahir was only used as a supplement, as it contains certain discussions not in al-Wadihah.
 A lot more than Balaghah and Adab could have been covered this year.
-In any case, our teacher gave so much emphasis to Balaghah for this year that students got a good taste of Arabic literature, Qur’anic rhetoric and commentary, and the science of Balaghah itself. al-Balaghah al-Wadihah was studied exhaustively.
-Every practice exercise was covered in class and with the teacher.
-Continue reading
+In any case, our teacher gave so much emphasis to… Continue reading Madrasat al-Hasanayn: Further Details on the Curriculum

 Madrasat al-Hasanayn: Educational Outlook, Curriculum, and Methodology of Instruction

 To learn more about Madrasat al-Hasanayn’s method of teaching and its curriculum, here is a brief synopsis of the books/subjects covered each year and how they are taught.
 Keep in mind that this is how the curriculum looked when I was there around fifteen years ago.
-There have been significant changes in the curriculum since then.
-I was there during the testing phases and saw many aspects of the syllabus evolve over time.
-Continue reading
+There have been significant changes in the curriculum since then.… Continue reading Madrasat al-Hasanayn: Educational Outlook, Curriculum, and Methodology of Instruction

 Some Notes from Reading Makdisi’s “The Rise of Colleges”